scarpe-team/scarpe/README.md

 ### Quickstart

-Scarpe requires [Ruby 3.2](https://www.ruby-lang.org/en/downloads/) or higher! use `rvm` or `rbenv` for version control
+Scarpe requires [Ruby 3.2](https://www.ruby-lang.org/en/downloads/) or higher!
+You can use `rvm`, `rbenv` or your favourite version control just like normal.

-This is where most of the action is happening right now, and to have the full Scarpe experience _today_ this is probably what you want to do.
+This repo is where most of the action is happening right now, and to have the full Scarpe experience _today_ this is probably what you want to do.

 ```
 # dependencies - Mac version